thomaspinder/airQuality/README.md

 1. Clone the repository ```git clone https://github.com/thomaspinder/airQuality.git```
 2. Move into new directory ```cd airQuality```
-3. Run ```make init``` to install the necessary libraries and download, clean and process the required datasets.
+3. Run ```make all``` to install the necessary libraries and download, clean and process the required datasets.
+        * ```make all``` is comprised of three individual `make` commands, `make reqs`, `make init` and `make prep`.
+The former will install install the necessary python libraries onto your machine, the second will collect the three datasets before being cleaned and categorised by the final `make` command.

 ### Data Used